rajabzz/digikala-sentiment-lstm/README.md

 $ mkdir models
 $ pip install -r requirements.txt
 ```
-Copy your dataset to `data` folder.
-If you don't have any dataset, consider using [digikala-crawler](https://github.com/rajabzz/digikala-crawler).
+Copy your dataset to the `data` folder.
+If you don't have a dataset, consider using [digikala-crawler](https://github.com/rajabzz/digikala-crawler).

 ## Running The Program
 The following command preprocesses the data, trains the LSTM model, evaluates it and starts an interactive mode for user's manual inputs: